Out of Doors (Bartók): "With Drums and Pipes"

-The folk song Gólya, gólya, gilice which contains the fragment Bartók used as the main motive of With drums and pipes.
-The Hungarian title of the piece is Síppal, dobbal,..., the first two words of the third system.
+The folk song Gólya, gólya, gilice which contains the fragment Bartók used as the main motive of "With Drums and Pipes".
+The Hungarian title of the piece is "Síppal, dobbal", the first two words of the third system.

-This is the only piece in the set which can be traced to a specific folk song, Gólya, gólya, gilice (see illustration).
-Bartók called his piece in Hungarian Síppal, dobbal,..., literally translated With a whistle, with a drum, ..., which for Hungarians is up to this day an obvious quote from this folk song.
+This is the only piece in the set which can be traced to a specific folk song, "Gólya, gólya, gilice" (see illustration).
+Bartók called his piece in Hungarian "Síppal, dobbal" ("With a whistle, with a drum"), which for Hungarians is up to this day an obvious quote from this folk song.
 The main motive of Bartók's piece is found in bars 9 and 10.
 This motive is taken from bars 5 and 6 of the folk song.
 The only change Bartók made was to accommodate the syncopation.
-The song text in literal translation: Stork, stork, [Serbian for turtle dove] what made your leg bloody?
+The song text in literal translation:

+Stork, stork, what made your leg bloody?

 A Turkish child cut it, a Hungarian child cured it.

 With a whistle, with a drum, and with a reed violin.

-Károly Viski quotes this song in reference to the shamanistic origin of the text: If we remember that the Hungarians, like many other people, were adherents of Shamanism in a certain period of their ancient history, these remnants can easily be understood.
-But the Shaman, the priest of the pagan Shamanism, is not only a fortune teller [….], he is also a doctor and magician, who drives away illnesses and cures them not with medicines, but with magic spells and songs.
-And if “he wants to hide”-that is in modern parlance- if he wants to fall into trance, besides other things, he prepares himself by dancing, singing and by performing to the accompaniment of drums ceremonial exercises […] Traces of this can be found even to this day in Hungarian folklore; of course […] in children’s playful rhymes: [song quote] In the game which goes with this little rhyme, they beat each other with great noise and rapid gesticulation.
+Károly Viski quotes this song in reference to the shamanistic origin of the text:

+If we remember that the Hungarians, like many other people, were adherents of Shamanism in a certain period of their ancient history, these remnants can easily be understood.
+But the Shaman, the priest of the pagan Shamanism, is not only a fortune teller ..., he is also a doctor and magician, who drives away illnesses and cures them not with medicines, but with magic spells and songs.
+And if "he wants to hide" – that is in modern parlance – if he wants to fall into trance, besides other things, he prepares himself by dancing, singing and by performing to the accompaniment of drums ceremonial exercises ...
+Traces of this can be found even to this day in Hungarian folklore; of course ... in children's playful rhymes: [song quote] In the game which goes with this little rhyme, they beat each other with great noise and rapid gesticulation.

 The quotation from the folk song that Bartók used contains only the trichord on the second degree of the tonal center in the song: E, F♯, and G. In Bartók's piece, this motive makes the tonal center (seem) E. Yet, just like the folk song, the piece comes home to the first degree: the tonal center D appears later in the piece at the end of the legato B section (measure 64) and the repeat of the A section.